-- Service and maintenance must be performed according to this Operator's Manual. - Only genuine Scania parts must be used. - Service work on the injection equipment must be performed by an authorized Scania workshop. - The engine must not be modified with equipment not approved by Scania. - Seals and setting data may only be broken/modified after approval by Scania, Södertälje.
-Changes should only be made by qualified personnel. - Changes affecting the exhaust system and intake system must be approved by Scania.
+- Service and maintenance must be performed according to this Operator's Manual. - Only genuine Scania parts or equivalent must be used. - Service work on the injection equipment must be performed by an authorized workshop. - The engine must not be modified with equipment not approved by Scania. - Seals and setting data may only be broken/modified by an authorised workshop. - Changes affecting the exhaust system and intake system must be approved by Scania.